cpulvermacher/time-travel/doc/time-zone-support.md

 ## Overview

-The Time Zone option in the UI defaults to the browser's time zone.
+The `Change time zone` toggle in the UI is off by default, so the browser's time zone is used.
 With this setting, no time-zone-related behaviour of Date should be changed when enabling the extension.
+Turning the toggle on reveals the time zone selector.

-If the time zone option is changed, the instant defined by the `Date and time to set` value will be converted into the given time zone.
-By default, date/time is shown and entered in the browser's time zone, and the equivalent date/time in the target timezone will be shown in the UI.
+If the time zone option is changed, the `Set date and time` value is shown and entered as local time in the configured time zone, using the same parsing rules as the page (see below).
+The input label names the configured zone, e.g. `Set date and time (London)`.
 Inside the page's JavaScript environment, all `Date` and `Intl.DateTimeFormat` objects will behave as if they were run in the configured time zone.

-This means that if your system time zone is New York (UTC-05:00), and you configure a fake date of `2025-02-05 17:32`, setting the time zone to:
+This means that if you configure a fake date of `2025-02-05 17:32`, the page will see a local time of Feb 5 17:32 in whichever time zone is configured, and the UTC instant differs accordingly:

-- London (in February: GMT) will produce a local time of Feb 5 22:32,
+- London (in February: GMT) shows 17:32 (17:32 UTC),
-- Tokyo (constant UTC+06:00) will produce Feb 6 07:32 (one day later),
+- Tokyo (constant UTC+09:00) shows 17:32 (08:32 UTC),
-- Pacific/Chatham (in February: UTC+13:45 with DST) will produce Feb 6 12:17.
+- Pacific/Chatham (in February: UTC+13:45 with DST) shows 17:32 (03:47 UTC).

-In all cases, the UTC time is unchanged, and only the local time value will change.
+Changing the time zone therefore keeps the entered local time and moves the instant it denotes.
+A changed zone is not applied immediately, but together with the date when pressing the apply button, which names both, e.g.
+`Change to Feb 5, 2025 5:32 PM (London)`.
+The browser's own time zone plays no role.

 ## Modified Date Behaviour